ryze-labs/investment-theses/english/mercurial_finance.md

 The perennial problem that exists is the multitude of different stablecoin variants available (ie. USDT/USDC/DAI).
 Protocols utilize and implement each stablecoin variant for a myriad of different use-cases, often even issuing their own stablecoin (ie. LUSD on Liquity, alUSD on Alchemix).
 This fragmentation requires **traders** to exchange stablecoin variants as each use-case requires.
 Currently, the main 2 ways to exchange stablecoins on Solana are:

+1. Place order on Serum’s central limit order book (CLOBs) (various DEX interfaces)
+2. Swap on Serum’s Automated Market Maker (AMM) (various DEX interfaces)

 However, traders will either encounter issues of low on-chain liquidity within CLOBs, or high slippage incurred from AMMs.

 Similarly, another group of stablecoin power-users are **lenders** who wish to gain some yield on their stablecoin reserves.
 These lenders have 2 possible options on Solana:

+1. Deposit their stablecoin in a money market to earn interest (not live yet)
+2. Provide liquidity for stablecoin pairs on Serum’s AMM to earn swap fees and liquidity mining rewards if any (various DEX interfaces)

 Since these lenders will optimize for the highest lending rate, their supply is highly elastic and will allocate towards the platform offering the highest APR.